It's jus' there's some bad people out there

 Newsflash to Sarah Jones: There's no such thing as the perfect cup of coffee.
 I only drink the filthy stuff when I need a jolt.
 And then it's solely for its pharmacological, not organoleptic, effects.(more…)

 - 14 June 2022

-It kinda irritates me when news is reported with holes in it, to avoid causing offence to some minority group or another.(more…)
+It kinda irritates me when news is reported with holes in it, to avoid causing offence to some cosseted group or another.(more…)